ip69719/ci-portfolio-three/README.md

 * Learned how to connect the API to my spreadsheet, update spreadhseet and deploy the app from Code Institute Love Sandwiches Walkthrough Project.
 * Learned about Python exit command from [this](https://pythonguides.com/python-exit-command/#:~:text=In%20python%2C%20we%20have%20an%20in-built%20quit%20%28%29,function%20should%20only%20be%20used%20in%20the%20interpreter.) python tutorial.
 * Learned about Python datetime module from [this](https://www.geeksforgeeks.org/formatting-dates-in-python/) GeeksforGeeks tutorial.
+* Learned how to get the weekday name from date using calendar module from [this](https://pynative.com/python-get-the-day-of-week/) PYnative tutorial.
 * Learned how to read Google Sheets data using Python from [this](https://medium.com/geekculture/2-easy-ways-to-read-google-sheets-data-using-python-9e7ef366c775) article written by BK Lin.
 * Learned about ASCII art using pyfiglet module from [this](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) GeeksforGeeks tutorial.
 * Learned how to select rows from Pandas DataFrame based on a condition from [this](https://www.geeksforgeeks.org/how-to-select-rows-from-pandas-dataframe/) GeeksforGeeks tutorial.